-core: Beliefs, Philosophy and Ethics (BPE)
+Core: Beliefs, Philosophy and Ethics (BPE)

-All students will have one lesson a fortnight of Beliefs, Philosophy and Ethics.
+All students will have one core curriculum lesson a fortnight of Beliefs, Philosophy and Ethics.

 Beliefs, Philosophy and Ethics is an excellent opportunity to take a step away from other subjects that can be very prescriptive in their nature.
-It gives all students the refreshing opportunity to reflect upon the complexities of human beings, the Universe and their place in it.
+It gives all students the refreshing opportunity to reflect upon the complexities of human beings, the Universe and their place in it without the pressure of an exam at the end.